Reliability - What Fails and What Do We Do About It?

 - What equipment / component to track?

-- The interactions of behaviour (culture), work processes, and tools.
+- Interactions of behavior (culture), work processes, and tools

 1. What does Reliable Operation mean?